 One of ITP’s immensely popular, well-reviewed Mud Lite tire series, the Mud Lite XL is a versatile mud-terrain tire with far more all-terrain usability than you might expect given its massively deep 1-1/8” tread lugs.
 The Mud Lite XL is a 6-ply-rated tire utilizing bias construction, but it’s surprisingly comfortable and well-behaved on the trail, with good steering feel and the sort of smooth ride you might sooner expect from a radial.
 Apart from mud, the Mud Lite XL counts intermediate and loose surfaces, rocks, ruts, and snow among its terrain proficiencies, making a set of these ITPs among the best year-round 26x10x12 ATV tires you can get.

 When it comes to tires, like most everything else, you tend to get what you pay for.
-But if your annual mileage is somewhat limited and you don’t need the very best, most premium 26x10x12 ATV tires you can get your mitts on, a set of Wanda ATV/UTV P350 all-terrain tires might be a smart buy.
-Wanda’s no newcomer to manufacturing powersports tires, mind you; the Tianjin, China-based company has been cranking out tires for ATVs, UTVs, golf carts, trailers, and the like for more than 30 years, and the P350 represents some of the best of what they have to offer.
-Essentially a low-cost take on Maxxis’s beloved Big Horn, the Wanda P350 features a very conventional-looking all-terrain tread pattern at a depth of 20 mm – about eight tenths of an inch – for solid traction over dirt, mud, or rock.
-And despite the low price, owner reviews of the Wanda P350 are overwhelmingly positive, making it one heck of a bargain among 26x10x12 ATV tires.
+But if your annual mileage is somewhat limited and you don’t need the very best, most premium 26x10x12 ATV tires you can get your mitts on, a set of 6-ply rated Wanda ATV/UTV P373 all-terrain tires might be a smart buy.
+Wanda’s no newcomer to manufacturing powersports tires, mind you; the Tianjin, China-based company has been cranking out tires for ATVs, UTVs, golf carts, trailers, and the like for more than 30 years, and the P373 represents some of the best of what they have to offer.
+This tire looks very similar to the Carlisle AT489 – a very popular tire in the industry.
+The 0.63″ lugs are well spaced out and they offer a claimed 440 pounds of load capacity at 7psi.

 Become an ATV.com insider.
 Get the latest news first by subscribing to our newsletter here.